-The Northeast Institute for Evidence Synthesis and Translation (NEST) was established in 2004 as a center of excellence with the International Joanna Briggs Institute.
+The Northeast Institute for Evidence Synthesis and Translation: A JBI Center of Excellence, affectionately referred to as NEST, was established in 2004 as a Center of Excellence under the JBI Collaboration.

 - Identify areas where health professionals most urgently require summarized evidence on which to base their practice.

 - Conduct and facilitate systematic reviews of international research.

 - Identify the need for and promote the conduct of multi-site research studies in areas where good evidence is not available.

 - Prepare easy to read summaries of best practice in the form of Best Practice Information Sheets based on the results of systematic reviews.

 - Design and conduct targeted dissemination activities in areas where good evidence is available.

 - Promote broad dissemination strategies to ensure that findings are made available to the profession and to all levels of health care systems, governments, and service provider units.

 - Promote broad dissemination strategies to ensure findings are made available to health care consumers.